Ws-Syx/Flag-classification-ResNet50-PyTorch/README.md

 ### 1.2 Data set

 The training set has a total of 46 categories, each country has 30 national flag pictures, and the pictures are collected from the Internet.
-Because individual countries are too small and the source of national flags is scarce, in consideration of a balanced sample, all countries have kept 30.
+Because some countries are too 'small' and the image of national flags is lack, in consideration of a balanced data, all countries have kept 30 images.
 The pictures of the surplus were included in the test set.

 - Training set